Georgia Theatre in Athens, Georgia

 Athens Beer Trail in Athens, Georgia.
 Photo by @visitathensga

-As for craft beer, Athens has quite a serious scene, started by trailblazing brewery Terrapin Beer, and now including award-winning shops like Creature Comforts, Akademia Brewing Co., Southern Brewing Company and several others.
+As for craft beer, Athens has quite a serious scene, started by trailblazing brewery Terrapin Beer, and now including award-winning shops like Creature Comforts, Akademia Brewing Co., and several others.
 You can try brews at all of them on the Athens Beer Trail.
 Begin by requesting the Athens Beer Trail Field Guide at participating breweries, and collect stamps from all six, which earns you a commemorative pint glass once turned in at Historic Athens Welcome Center.
 Beer trail trolley tours are available on Thursdays and Fridays.

 If you’re more of a cocktail kind of sipper, The Old Pal is for you.
 Historic preservation and exceptionally curated cocktails and beverages have made this one of the best bars in the South, according to publications like Southern Living.
 It’s worth a stop to taste for yourself their classic cocktails (sazeracs, daiquiris, palomas, etc.), or drop in for Aperitivo Hour for bubbly, meal-starting, low-alcohol drinks, or their featured cocktail menu, which changes seasonally.
 Whatever you order, if it’s liquid, it’ll be litty.